martinvonz/jj/docs/config.md

 jj branch untrack gh-pages@upstream
 ```

-Note that this setting may make it easier to accidentally delete remote
-branches.
-Since the local branch isn't created, the remote branch will be
-deleted if you push the branch with `jj git push --branch` or `jj git push
---all`.

 ### Prefix for generated branches on push

 `jj git push --change` generates branch names with a prefix of "push-" by